sangeetashukla/OpenPedCan-analysis/analyses/rnaseq-batch-correct/README.md

 The goal of this analysis is to combine and batch-correct expression matrices from various RNA-seq datasets.
 The module generates combined uncorrected and batch-corrected matrices as well as combined metadata files that has the sample identifier, batch information and other specified columns only.
 For QC, the module also generates UMAP/t-SNE clustering of most variable genes and housekeeping genes before and after correction as well as density plots with housekeeping genes.
+The housekeeping genes were obtained from the Housekeeping Transcript Atlas: https://housekeeping.unicamp.br/Housekeeping_GenesHuman.csv.

 There are some strict requirements for the input files for the module to function as expected: